ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Mechanisms.md

 Typically, the OS keeps a **high watermark** and **low watermark**.
 These act as bounds for the number of free pages that can be used.
 The thread that manages these bounds is called the **swap daemon** or **page daemon**.

 ## Page Caching
 Our main memory can be viewed as a cache for virtual memory pages in the system.
-Our goal can thus v
+Our goal can thus be viewed as minimizing the number of cache misses or maximizi